 - Every chapter is further divided into sections to help you to build a depth concept.

 - All answers to the exercises and solutions or hints are given where required.

 CBSE Class 12 Chemistry Books

-You should have the right Class 12 Chemistry book to prepare for the Exam.
-You should note that the book should cover the latest Chemistry CBSE Syllabus.
+You should have the right Chemistry Class 12 books to prepare for the exam.
+You should note that the book should cover the latest class 12 chemistry syllabus.

 - Golden Chemistry Class XII by N K Sharma

 - Comprehensive Chemistry Activities Class 12th by Dr. N. K. Verma

 - Conceptual Chemistry For Class XII S K Jain And Shailesh K Jain

 - Moderns ABC Plus Of Chemistry by Dr. S. P. Jauhar

 You will find the following chapters in 12th CBSE Chemistry,